 Whoever it was that had died on this dock, he wished they had the decency to die SOMEWHERE ELSE!
 And what was with the rain anyway.
 It never rained during the day, only at night and he was sure that was the reason for the lack of fish he had been catching.
 Oh the size of the fish had definitely grown, but not the price.
 Huge tuna fish were still only getting him five to ten simoleons.
 What was that about?

 Now as people often do when they are feeling the blues, Ian started wanting a little something to boost his mood.
 But the frugal person in him justified it as a need, not a want.
 He had to do something to make more money!
-So he took his $1100 simoleons and bought himself a computer, thinking it was really time he got working on the writing career anyway.
+So he took his $1100 simoleons and bought himself a computer, thinking it was really time he got working on his writing career anyway.

 The microwave?
 Well, you can’t survive on cereal, soup, and bread with jam forever.
 It would be good for his health, which hadn’t been great for the past three days either.
 Nothing like a fever and a runny nose to make an already down in the dumps person feel even more miserable and sorry for themselves.
 Of course, standing out in the rain in your boxer shorts while you fish all night probably didn’t help that situation either.

 The computer purchase caused a bit of a snag……

 The only computer he could afford was a very large table model, which meant he had no place to eat.
 But he figured that with no one around to see, what did it really matter?
 However, it did make him think about finally taking the time to clean the toilet though.